 This Rotorua pub would be of interest to anybody who has an interest in craft beers.
 Brew is a relatively new pub in town that is an extension of The Croucher Brewing Company which kicked off in 2005.

 Paul Croucher and Nigel Gregory, as the owners of these businesses are gaining a reputation.
 They have won numerous awards for their beers that go by the names of Croucher Pilsner, Croucher Patriot, Croucher Pale Ale and the low alcohol Croucher Lowrider IPA.

 I was intrigued as I hadn't had any experience of craft beers so decided, along with a few friends and family members, to go along and see what this place was all about.

-Brew is about NZ craft beers so for NZ$18 you can get four different beers to try in 250ml glasses (I think that was the size).
+Brew is about NZ craft beers so at that time you could get four different beers to try in 250ml glasses (I think that was the size).
 We did it like a wine tasting and these beers were definitely different.
 Very strong tasting with lots of flavour.
 We could taste fruit and other things we couldn't quite put a finger on.

 When you're used to drinking beer in a fashion for most of your life, as in mainstream beer, it could take some getting used to craft beers.
 Like most things you may have to try a few times to fully acquire the taste.

 A random thought; that's me, I kept on trying pickled onions until I finally got the taste for them.